resilar/ramfuck/README.md

 Linux memory editor.

-Work in progress; not in a workable state yet.
+Work in progress.
+Almost in usable state.